zukaishi/english_reflect/Invent_and_Wander/README.md

 No it wasn't.
 It took a lot of grit.
 And a lot of help from her parents.
 The high school actually even tried to kick her out of school.
 I guess they thought pregnancy might be contagious.And my grandfather being a cool and wise guy negotiated a deal with the principal that allowed her to stay and finish hight school.
 "What was the main lesson Jeft learned from her?"
 Your grow up with a mother like that and you have unbelievable grit," has says.

+Jeft's biological father ran a bicycle store and performed in circus unicycle troupe.
+He and Jackie were married only briefly.When Jeft was four,his mother remarried.
+Her second husband was better match,a person who also taught Jeft the value or grit and determination:
+Miguel Bezos, Known ass Mike.
+He, too, was self-reliant and adventurous.He had come to the United States at age sixteen as refugee from Fidel Castro's Cuba,traveling on his own and wearing a jacket his mother had sewed for him out of household rage.
+After he married Jackie, he adopted her lively son,who took his last name and forever after considered him his real father.